androidcodehunter/CurrencyConverter/README.md

 # CurrencyConverter
 Fancy currency converter app for android.

 App main architecture is based on MVVM.
+Main repository(RatesRepository) is responsible for getting data from LocaDataSource(Backed by room database) and RemoteDataSource(Backed by Retrofit api call).
+When app goes offline, app shows data from LocalDataSource.

 Tools and technologies: <br>
 Koin for Dependency injection<br>